 ProTransport

 Established in 2005, ProTransport is an all-in-one trucking software that includes a robust truck-dispatching system.
-With ProTransport’s dispatching software, managers can communicate and organize their fleet workload in real-time.
+With ProTransport’s dispatching software for trucking, managers can communicate and organize their fleet workload in real-time.
 Though the company is less than 20 years old, some users report that the interface looks old and could use some updates.
-The software integrates well with other major systems, including QuickBooks and trucker fuel cards.
+The trucking dispatch software integrates well with other major systems, including QuickBooks and trucking fuel cards.

 Best for: Carriers of full truckload and less than truckload loads